jamiehodge/alarm/README.markdown

 # ALARM

 A simple web front-end for Podcast Producer's Podcast Library.
-Includes basic web-based management of feed metadata, using LDAP authentication.
+Includes basic web-based management of feed, catalog metadata and images, as well as episode metadata.
+Access control using existing Podcast Producer LDAP authentication.

-## TODO

-Management of episode metadata and images.

 ## Stack
 * Bundler